Preston Gómez: Death

-Gómez sustained major head injuries when he was struck by a vehicle at a Blythe, California, gas station on March 26, 2008.
-The accident occurred while Gómez was on his way home to Chino Hills, California, from the Angels' spring training in Arizona.
+Gómez sustained major head injuries when he was struck by the driver of a vehicle at a Blythe, California, gas station on March 26, 2008.
+The crash occurred while Gómez was on his way home to Chino Hills, California, from the Angels' spring training in Arizona.
 He died from his injuries on January 13, 2009, in Fullerton, California, aged 85.

 The 2009 Los Angeles Angels of Anaheim honored Gómez' memory with a uniform patch in the shape of a black diamond with the name "Preston" written in white.